simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 Trig 4 In is to Mute Gate B

+CV 1 In is currently unused (In future add value to the Knob 1?)

+CV 2 In is currently unused (In future add value to the Knob 2?)

+CV 3 In is currently unused (In future add value to the Knob 3?)

+CV 4 In is currently unused (In future add value to the Knob 4?)

 CV 1 Out is Gate A

 CV 2 Out is Gate B (opposite of Gate A sequence)